Code-Institute-Submissions/PWashburn55-fitness3_MarResub/README.md

 ### Acknowledgements
 Thank you to the tutors and my mentor Aaron for all their help and patience and sorry I was so slow.
-The inspiration was from various articles on behavioral research in weight loss.
+The inspiration was from various articles on behavioral research in weight loss and the structure and code came from the Boutique Ado project.